Community obesity rates help shape whether families are overweight

 Even so, the quasi-experimental study based on military families assigned to live in different places offers some of the strongest evidence to date that communities and social interactions can shape how much people weigh, said Leonard Epstein of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo in New York.

-Even when lots of friends, neighbors or co-workers are obese, parents can still do a lot to minimize the risk of obesity within their own family, Epstein, co-author of an accompanying editorial, said by email.
+Even when lots of friends, neighbours or co-workers are obese, parents can still do a lot to minimise the risk of obesity within their own family, Epstein, co-author of an accompanying editorial, said by email.